iamsisar/generator-sisar/README.md

 ```

 ## Workflow
-generator-sisar is strictly tailored around it's author habits and everyday working needs.
+generator-sisar is strictly tailored around it's author habits and everyday work needs.
 Nevertheless it can rapresent a precious resource for digging into advanced workflow automation and modular front end developing.
 It's intended to be used both as individual and team and, since it's way far from perfection, many parts may be frequently changed/refactored.
 Any suggestion is welcome.

 ### Directory structure